Deltaximity/portfolio-v4/src/data/content/hotspot-app.md

 ## Onboarding and Recommendations
 ![Mockup of iPhone showcasing Hotspot app onboarding page)](/assets/blog/images/blog-hotspot-onboarding.png)

-Upon launching the app, users are guided through an onboarding process that helps them get started quickly.
+Upon launching the app, students are guided through an onboarding process that helps them get started quickly.
 This process not only introduces key features but also offers tailored recommendations, ensuring that students are directed toward companies that match their interests from the outset.

 ## Information at a Glance
 ![Hotspot app showcasing a company card with arrows and labels (company, description, tags, favorite)](/assets/blog/images/blog-hotspot-card.png)

 The app presents company information in a concise, glanceable format.
-Key details such as *company name, description, tags*, and an option to *favorite* allow users to quickly determine which companies align with their interests.
+Key details such as *company name, description, tags*, and an option to *favorite* allow students to quickly determine which companies align with their interests.
 This is especially important during the event, where students have only **5.5 hours** to navigate through **130 company booths**.
 Given that interactions at each booth can last anywhere from **15 minutes to 1 hour**, quick access to essential details is critical.

 ## Ability to Favorite Companies
 ![Mockup of iPhone showcasing company card favorite button](/assets/blog/images/blog-hotspot-favorite.png)

-The user can save companies in a `Favorites` list and view them at any time.
-The `Favorites` list has the same advanced searching and filtering options as the main page, and the user can search, sort and filter as they like within this list.
-The user then can click on the card to reveal more information about the company.
+Students can save companies in a `Favorites` list and view them at any time.
+The `Favorites` list has the same advanced searching and filtering options as the main page, and the student can search, sort and filter as they like within this list.
+The student then can click on the card to reveal more information about the company.

 This is helpful when students want to do research about the companies prior to the main event day.